mohitks77/linkVault-UI/README.md

 - Fork, branch, open PRs, and run the dev server locally.
 - Follow the existing component patterns (small, focused components; provider usage for cross-cutting concerns like toasts).

-## Files To Inspect First

-- `src/main.jsx`, `src/App.jsx`, and `src/components/Files/Files.jsx` — to understand app bootstrapping and the primary user flow.

----

-If you'd like, I can also:

-- generate a component map diagram,
-- extract and document API endpoints expected by the UI,
-- or produce a short contributor guide with PR checklist.